Conferences dates for 2021 are 18/19 June.

 In the last few years we have held mid year in-depth training sessions.
-In 2017, Greg Burgess joined us to take sessions on topics of theology.
+Study notes and Videos from these series can be found here

 - Greg Burgess returned and taught on the Pentateuch – the first five books of the Bible.
 The first five books of the Bible serve as a foundation for the rest of Scripture.
 If you’re unsure, unclear or misled about them, it will undermine your faith.
 Get a solid overview of Genesis through Deuteronomy & shore up your biblical foundations.